 Working Papers

-[2] Competitive Markets, Add-On Prices, and Boundedly Rational Expectations [pdf]
+[1] Competitive Markets, Add-On Prices, and Bounded Rationality [pdf]

 We analyze the trade of differentiated products with potentially hidden add-on prices.
-Boundedly rational consumers mistakenly believe that product choice has no effect on the probability of incurring add-on charges.
+Boundedly rational consumers mistakenly believe that product choice has no effect on the probability of incurring hidden add-on charges.
 However, all consumers correctly anticipate their equilibrium expenses, so there are no “surprise charges.”
-Shrouding equilibria with inefficient trade exist in this setting, but only if the market is sufficiently competitive.
+Shrouding equilibria with inefficient trade exist, but only if the market is sufficiently competitive.
 There is an optimal maximal add-on price that defines the scope for profitable exploitative innovation.
 Further, product and exploitative innovation are complements, and the presence of boundedly rational consumers can generate innovation incentives that improve welfare relative to the rational benchmark.
-The model explains why informational interventions often have only small effects on behavior, while add-on price regulation increases consumer surplus.

 [2] Persuasion of Loss-Averse Receivers Through Early Offers, joint with Heiko Karle and Rune Vølund [pdf]

-We study a simple bargaining model in which the sender can make early offers to the receiver.
+We study a simple bargaining model in which the sender can make an early offer to the receiver.
 Initially, the sender has private information about the value of the receiver’s outside option.
 The receiver learns this value before she chooses between the sender’s early offer and her outside option.
 Nevertheless, if the receiver is expectation-based loss averse, the sender can persuade her to accept an offer that is inferior to her outside option.
 This result is due to the interaction of two effects: the attachment effect that makes it costly for the receiver to reject an offer that she planned to accept, and the uncertainty effect which renders the acceptance of the sender’s offer as the preferred plan since it creates peace of mind at an early stage.
-We show that, under mild restrictions, the main result holds for all degrees of loss aversion.
+If the receiver faces uncertainty in multiple dimensions, the main result holds for all degrees of loss aversion.
 Thus, expectation-based loss-averse preferences imply that there is scope for persuasion through signaling even if the receiver has all payoff-relevant information at the decision stage.